Skip to main content

 An individual's pronouns does not indicate that individual's gender identity.
 Regardless of one's gender identity they have the right to use any pronouns that feel best for them.

-Misgendering is part of a larger system of discrimination and oppression.
+Misgendering someone by using the incorrect pronouns falls under the category of gender-based discrimination, especially if there is a pattern to this behavior.
 It normalizes cissexism and contributes to disparate outcomes for trans, non-binary, and gender non-conforming people, including higher rates of suicide and disproportionate experience of bias related incidents.

-If you have experienced gender discrimination, please know that the IEE is available to support you.
+If you have experienced gender discrimination, please know that the University is available to support you.
 You may also choose to report the discrimination through BART, our bias related incident reporting form or through the Title IX Office on campus.
 Misgendering or misnaming by students, faculty, or staff is not acceptable and is reportable.

 Resources: